CALCULATE YOUR SIP RETURNS

 Timing the stock market is often considered a losing game, even for experienced investors.
 Its unpredictable movements make it tough to determine the ideal time to buy or sell—and even tougher to decide how long to hold your stocks.

-Over time, stock markets generally show an upward trend, making long-term investing a preferred strategy for wealth creation.
+Stock markets generally show an upward trend over time, making long-term investing a preferred strategy for wealth creation.
 On the other hand, frequent buying and selling often leans more toward speculation than actual investing.

 Deciding when to sell a stock is just as important as knowing when to buy.
 Many investors struggle with this question, especially when emotions or market noise come into play.